spins on the damp forest twig ends

 Range

 Found throughout New Zealand in damp, shaded environments.
-Occurs from coastal scrub areas to high-altitude beech forests across both islands.
+Occurs from coastal scrub to alpine forests.

 Endemism